ktangsali/physicsnemo-sym/docs/user_guide/features/nodes.rst

 .. figure:: /user_guide/notebook/u_network.png
-   :alt: Visualizing a neural network model in Modulus Sym using Torchviz
+   :alt: Visualizing a neural network model in PhysicsNeMo Sym using Torchviz
    :width: 80.0%
    :align: center

-   Visualizing a neural network model in Modulus Sym using Torchviz
+   Visualizing a neural network model in PhysicsNeMo Sym using Torchviz

 At several places you will see the use of a ``Key`` and ``Node``.
 A ``Key`` class is used for describing inputs and outputs used for graph unroll/evaluation.
 The most basic key is just a string that is used